Steps to trading spot markets

 Create a spot trading account and log in

-It only takes a few minutes to open an account and you can do it online.
-You can trade spot markets using a spread betting or CFD trading account.
+Get started – apply to open an account.
+You can trade spot markets using a CFD trading account.
 There’s no obligation to add funds until you want to place a trade.

 Alternatively, you could practise trading in our risk-free demo account.